ZihengZZH/Project-Python/README.md

 23rd Aug 2017 UPDATED
 --
 A new file was added as image_crawler.py which intends to crawl all of images inside an webpage.
 Moreover, it is necessary to add a header to make request normal as from ordinary browser.

+7th Oct 2017 UPDATED
+--
+A new file was added as nash_equilibria which contains implementation to calculate PNE and MNE inside a two-player strategic game.
+PNE stands for pure Nash equilibrium and MNE stands for mixed Nash equilibrium